mehulagg/gitlab/doc/integration/kerberos.md

 ### Create accounts on first sign-in

-You can let users register for GitLab with their Kerberos accounts.
+The first time users sign in to GitLab with their Kerberos accounts, GitLab creates a matching account.
 Before you continue, review the [Initial OmniAuth Configuration](omniauth.md#initial-omniauth-configuration) options in Omnibus and GitLab source.
 You must also include `kerberos`.

 With that information at hand: